 HPV infection: A cause of cancer in men?

-Medically reviewed on June 5, 2017.
+Medically reviewed on June 26, 2018

 The vaccines are recommended for males ages 9 to 26.
-The best time to get the vaccine is before sexual activity begins.
+The best time to get the vaccines is before sexual activity begins.
 Although these vaccines are not yet approved for preventing HPV-related penile and oropharyngeal cancer, recent studies suggest that these vaccines may be effective for preventing these cancers as well.

 You may also lower your risk of contracting HPV by using a condom every time you have sex, though you can still get an HPV infection in areas left exposed by the condom.
 So condom use isn't considered a substitute for HPV vaccination in those eligible for the vaccines.